rexrainbow/phaser3-rex-notes/docs/docs/tcrp-player.md

 });
 ```

+- `scene` : A scene object, or a game object.
 - `timeUnit` : see [next section](tcrp-player.md#load-commands)
 - `dtMode` : see [next section](tcrp-player.md#load-commands)
 - `commands` : see [next section](tcrp-player.md#load-commands)